 Its been 16 years and now that day has finally come.
 Your teen driver wants a vehicle for their birthday.
 Where do you start?
 You want something safe, after all, it is your baby out there, something that is reliable for you kiddo, something that has good insurance prices, maybe something that gets good gas mileage, however, you don’t want to break the bank either.
 So, what are the options that best fit all those criteria?
 The list is endless.
-We have put together a few resources that might help you figure out what suits you.
+We have put together a few helpful tips for getting your teen’s first car that might help you figure out what suits you.

 I have spoken with an insurance agency, and there are some criteria that you should take into consideration when looking for vehicles.
 You want to stay in the new to 10 years old time frame because there is new safety equipment in cars within this age range.
 The category of the vehicle is what will play a significant role in the cost of insurance, for example, you will pay more in coverage on an SUV compared to a sedan, you won’t get any discounted rates on insurance if the vehicle is a manual transmission versus automatic transmission.
 Your insurance may also require you to have your child insured on all vehicles in the household, not just on their vehicle.